 Another frequent inquiry is for a metal replacement because metal roofs, when using the right material, workmanship and not doing a “layover”, it is the longest lasting roof in Florida and considered a “lifetime roof”.
 These are the most expensive roofs to install because of the cost of the material, but using the amount your insurance is covering to restore it to what it was can sometimes cut what would have been the cost anywhere from 33% to 50%.
 For example, your roof may be $10,000 to restore it back to architectural shingles.
 The cost for your roof to be installed on a normal day before a hurricane occurred and damaged your home was $27,000.
 This means if your insurance issues you a check for $10,000 and you opt to upgrade your roof to metal, this roof would only cost you $17,000 plus your deductible instead.

-Should I contact Collis Roofing for a Hurricane Irma Estimate?
+Should I contact Collis Roofing for an Estimate?